Miss Grand Sierra Leone: History

 Sierra Leone made the debut in the Miss Grand International pageant in 2017 after the license was granted by Swadu Beckley, the director of Face of Sierra Leone organizer company named IAMSL Pageant, and a model from Freetown, Rubie Timbo, was assigned to represent the country internationally in Vietnam.
 However, Rubie was unable to join the international for undisclosed reasons and was replaced by former Miss Tourism Queen Sierra Leone, Nyallay Sia, The following representatives for the 2018 and 2019 international contests were also appointed; no Miss Grand National was held to determine titleholders.

 In 2019, a 24-year-old model, Ramatulai Wurie, was hand-picked by the national licensee to compete at Miss Grand International 2019 in Venezuela, but she withdrew; security concerns in the host country was expected as the main reasons.
 She was later elected to compete at the Miss Supranational 2021 pageant in Poland, but went unplaced.

-Due to lacking franchise holders, the Sierra Leonean representatives for Miss Grand International have not been determined since 2020.
+Due to the absence of franchise holders, Sierra Leone’s representatives for Miss Grand International were not determined from 2020 to 2025.
+In 2026, the license was acquired by Althyri Media, which organized the pageant at the Bintumani Auditorium in Aberdeen in June of that year, where the country’s representatives for Miss Universe 2026 and Miss Grand International 2026 were selected.

+Edition

+The inaugural Miss Grand Sierra Leone pageant is scheduled to be held on 5 June 2026, in conjunction with the Miss Universe Sierra Leone 2026 pageant.